saraali125/PipelineProject_Sara_Ali/README.md

 import argparse
 from Bio import SeqIO

-This was the documentation that includes what dependencies are needed to be installed to run your code.
+This was the documentation that includes what dependencies are needed to be installed to run the code as well as the files that were downloaded ro run this code.